iq-coryp/documentation-testing/pages/api/epc.md

 ### RegularProductPricing

 {{important}}
-When a new RegularProductPricing is created, these values will be used as defaults for any properties that are not supplied.
-However, for any subsequent updates, each RegularProductPricing will have to be changed individually as the change(s) will not propagate.
+When a new RegularProductPricing is created, the <b>default pricing</b> values will be used for any properties that are not supplied.
+However, for any subsequent updates, each RegularProductPricing will have to be changed individually as the change(s) to <b>default pricing fields</b> will not propagate.
 {{end}}

 | Name | Data Type | Description | Example |